yct37785/One-For-All/README.md

 4. Create a Firebase project for your app and place the generated `google-services.json` file in your app's root directory.
 	> Refer to Firebase → Firebase Project Setup for detailed steps.

-5. Re-run `run-android-dev-rebuild.bat`
+5. Re-run `run-android-dev-rebuild.bat`.

 6. The app should now build and launch on your Android device.

-7. If the app does not automatically launch, just run `run-android-dev.bat`
+7. If the app does not automatically launch, just run `run-android-dev.bat`.

 From this point on, you can use either script as needed.